 Creatine is often overlooked by endurance athletes.
 But combining the supplement with carbohydrates might just be the winning combination for late-stage breakaway moments during competition.
-Because of the heavy physical demands of training and competition, athletes are always on the lookout for nutritional strategies that will increase the pool of energy-giving substrates in their muscles.

 If you’ve ever seen cyclists chowing down on pastries or runners inhaling spaghetti, then you’ve noticed their preference for carbs.
 Sports nutrition has centered on carb-rich diets for decades with the intention of maximizing energy stores.